HEmile/semantic-obsidian/Semantic Obsidian/Neo4j Graph View Plugin.md

 - [[Link Types]]
 - Optional [[Hierarchical layout]]

+This vault acts as a demo for the Graph View.
+You can [download](https://github.com/HEmile/semantic-obsidian) the documentation as an Obsidian vault, and use the Graph View to visualize it.
+Styling is provided at [[Semantic Obsidian node styling]] and [[Semantic Obsidian edge styling]].

 ## Install and use
 First [[Installation of Neo4j Graph View Plugin|install]] the plugin.
 Then, read [[Using the Neo4j Graph View|this guide with a lot of videos]] to get started with the graph view.